 LESSON 5Linear Structure

 Linear structure is another powerful tool that exercises a different way of thinking and sketching than the block-in technique.
 While this technique is very common, it’s also one that I’ve found to often be executed incorrectly or inefficiently.
 In this lesson, we will concentrate on linear structure and how to properly apply this technique, focusing on several subjects that will vary in species.

 Get ready for our sketches to really take off because in this lesson, birds are our subject!
 I’ll start by talking about the mechanics of bird anatomy as well as how to simplify them to capture their essence quickly and efficiently, and then we will tackle sketching various types of birds so that we can also explore their similarities and differences.
 We’ll also be doing 10 minute poses for the first time.

 MEET YOUR INSTRUCTOR

 Bobby got his big break by designing characters for Tim Burton's Alice in Wonderland.
 Bobby has since won a number of awards for his creative work, including an Emmy for co-creating the animated tv show ""Niko and the Sword of Light"".
-He co-founded Imaginism Studios, LightBox Expo and Schoolism.com and is a co-owner of Magma Studio,.
+He co-founded Imaginism Studios, LightBox Expo and Schoolism.com.
 Between his many responsibilities Bobby still manages to work in concept and character design, publishes art books, teach digital painting and stream on Youtube regularly.